Health Check: What You Need to Know About Your Parrot's Liver and Kidneys

 The Gout Factor

 Gout is also linked with kidney issues in parrots.
 Like human gout, avian gout occurs when the level of uric acid in the blood outpaces kidney function.
 A parrot with gout concentrated in the joints, ligaments, or tendons will often have areas that are swollen, tender, and warm to the touch.
 A telltale sign of gout is that your bird suddenly develops a preference for sitting on a flat surface instead of a perch.
-Here's a look at some other telltale signs of avian gout:
+Here's a look at some other telltale signs of avian gout:- Your bird becomes agitated or noisy when you prompt it to walk.

-• Your bird's feathers are nearly always ruffled.
+- Your bird's feathers are nearly always ruffled.

-• Your bird has a moist vent.
+- Your bird has a moist vent.

-• Your bird appears dehydrated.
+- Your bird appears dehydrated.

 "Male birds are susceptible to articular gout, and the common age for this affliction is four months and above," according to PetMD.
 We also know that the same buildup of uric acid that forms when a parrot is suffering from gout can also concentrate in the kidney as a kidney stone.
 Like most avian health issues, kidney problems are often triggered by nutritional imbalances or deficiencies.